MGgit888/tic_tac_toe/README.md

 Run the Flask application using the command: `python flask_ttt_app.py` This will start the development server, typically accessible at http://127.0.0.1:5000/ in your web browser.
 The exact port can be changed by editing the flask_ttt_app.py (see example within)

-Once up and running you can connect to http://127.0.0.1:5000/get-board in your browser or in Postman, or in curl by running `curl http://127.0.0.1:5000/get-board`
+Once up and running you can connect to http://127.0.0.1:5000/get-board in your browser or in Postman.

 You can make a move by accessing the make-move endpoint with the json of the index value you wish to replace with your X. Yes, that's right you can be either X or O as long as it's X.